Our vision: We are Australia's trusted global gateway

 - a prosperous and cohesive society

 About the Australian Border Force (ABF)

-The Australian Border Force is an operationally independent agency under the Home Affairs Portfolio.
+The Australian Border Force is an operationally independent body under the Home Affairs Portfolio.

 The Australian Border Force is responsible for operational border, investigations, compliance, detention (facilities and centres) and enforcement functions, and continues to be Australia's customs service.
 Policy, regulatory and corporate support for the Australian Border Force are delivered by the Department.

 We have significant service and enforcement functions, including:

 - facilitating the lawful passage of people and goods

 - investigations, compliance and enforcement in relation to illicit goods and immigration malpractice; and

 - onshore detention, removals and support to regional processing arrangements